VladThodo/verilog-pid/README.md

 # Verilog PID controller
- This was developed as part of my Bachelor's diploma priject.
+ This was developed as part of my Bachelor's diploma project.